Martin-Summer-1090/syslosseval/README.md

 ## Installation

-This package is not on CRAB.
+This package is not on CRAN.
 You can only install the the development version from [GitHub](https://github.com/) with:

 ``` r